The Library: Copy & Paste Between Projects¶

 To change the location of your library, go to Environment.
 Switch to the Default folders tab.
 Locate the part titled Library folder, and deselect the option Use default folder.
 Select or enter another location for your Kdenlive library..
 Next, select the section

-Please note: Kdenlive won’t move existing library files to the new location you’ve set.
-You’ll need to do this manually using a file browser or from the command line.
+Kdenlive will not move existing library files to the new location you have set.
+You will need to do this manually using a file browser or from the command line.

 The original text was submitted by user TheDiveO to the now defunct kdenlive.org blog.
 For this documentation it has been lifted from kdenlive.org, updated and adapted to match the overall style.